jibi0059/creative-coding-final-project/README.md

 I used Codex by OpenAI as a coding assistant while developing my time-based mechanic.
 Codex helped me organise the code, debug p5.js drawing issues, refine the day-night cycle, and improve the comments.

 The final mechanic was reviewed, tested, and adjusted through my own creative decisions.
-It uses p5.js time functions to control the sky colour cycle, sun and moon movement, star blinking, boat timing, lighthouse lighting, and light reflections.

 **Jiale Bi (User Input):**